 Because conditions that are caused gradually are only covered if they’re work-related, this means ACC won’t cover you if you develop a condition like RSI or hearing loss from a hobby or other activity in your non-work life.

-Illnesses and infections are also covered if they were caused by medical treatment (see below, “Injuries caused by medical treatment: ‘Treatment injuries”).
+Illnesses and infections are also covered if they were caused by medical treatment (see below).
 Otherwise, illnesses and infections aren’t covered by ACC.

 Am I covered if I’m injured while working from home?

 Yes, if you are injured at home while doing a work-related task, it’s considered a work-related injury.
 Even if you are working from home, your employer is still responsible for your health and safety as one of their employees.

 Am I covered if I get COVID-19 at work?